-One man in six will be diagnosed with prostate cancer during his lifetime, but only one man in 35 will die from it.
+One in seven men will be diagnosed with prostate cancer during his lifetime, but only one in 35 will die from it.

 The odds weren’t always that good.

-When James L. Mohler, MD, Chair of RPCI’s Department of Urologic Oncology, was in residency training about 25 years ago, the diagnosis of prostate cancer was the equivalent of a death sentence.
+When James Mohler, MD, Associate Director and Senior Vice President of Translational Research, and Professor of Oncology at Roswell Park Comprehensive Cancer Center, was in residency training about 30 years ago, the diagnosis of prostate cancer was the equivalent of a death sentence.
 "Back then, only 4% of prostate cancers we diagnosed were curable.
-Now, with PSA, the cure rate is between 80% and 90%," Mohler said.
+Now, with PSA, the cure rate is between 80% and 90%," says Mohler.

 He and his team of more than 20 scientists set out to find a protein or antigen marker linked with prostate cancer.